 Keeper Aide: Small Mammal House

-The Smithsonian's National Zoo’s Small Mammal House is home to an interesting mix of mammals, the majority of which are no bigger than a breadbox.
-Golden lion tamarins, armadillos, porcupines and naked mole-rats are some of the species found in the exhibit.
-Volunteers are needed to help animal care staff prepare food, clean enclosures, care for plants in the exhibits and create enrichment.
+The Smithsonian's National Zoo’s Small Mammal House is home to diverse and exciting species such as golden lion tamarins, armadillos, porcupines and naked mole-rats.
+Keeper Aide volunteers help animal care staff prepare food, clean enclosures, care for plants in the exhibits and create enrichment.

 Once accepted, new volunteers must complete online orientation training.
 Additional training will be provided on the job.
 There is a probationary period for keeper aides before completing the onboarding process.

-Select applicants will be interviewed by keeper staff, and those who are provisionally accepted will have background checks conducted, including fingerprinting, as a requirement for approval as a keeper aide.
+Select applicants will be interviewed by staff, and those who are provisionally accepted will have background checks conducted, including fingerprinting, as a requirement for approval as a keeper aide.
 Once accepted, volunteers must submit proof of required vaccinations, including tetanus and a negative TB test, to the Zoo's health unit.